-Mechanical Engineering at Swansea is ranked 8th in the UK, according to the latest National Student Survey (NSS) and is recognised as one of the top 200 departments in the world (QS World Subject Rankings).
+Mechanical Engineering at Swansea is ranked 8th in the UK, according to the latest National Student Survey (NSS) and is recognised as one of the top 200 departments in the world (QS World Subject Rankings and Shanghai Global Rankings).

 Mechanical Engineers are found in every aspect of the engineering industry.
 They are innovative professionals transforming ideas into inventions.

 Why study Mechanical Engineering at Swansea University?